Updated December 3, 2019 with new key dates.

 These are the key dates for these changes:

-The most significant change, which might affect you, is that we are disabling TLSv1 on December 14, 2019.
-This protocol is old and vulnerable, so we will be rejecting connection requests that use TLSv1.
+The most significant change, which might affect you, is that we are disabling TLSv1.0 on February 1, 2020.
+This protocol is old and vulnerable, so we will be rejecting connection requests that use TLSv1.0.

 future-smtp.postmarkapp.com.
 This endpoint matches the changes we’ll be making, so if everything works as expected, you’re good to go.
 Just switch back to using